siranjeeviajith/QuizAppShared/README.md

 The following are the list of modules available in this project.

-#### Backend

-The Backend module is reponsible for fetching the stats and generating appropriate metrics , generate reports etc
+- Backend Module - reponsible for fetching the stats and generating appropriate metrics , generate reports etc

 ### How to Setup